Baronlegend27/academic-research-to-financial-freedom/papers/Ross, Stephen A. (1976) "The arbitrage theory of capital asset pricing"/Notes.md

 - **Expected return**: $\mathbb{E}[R]$
 - **Unexpected return**: $R - \mathbb{E}[R]$
-The unexpected return is the suprise return that comes from new information.
+The unexpected return is the surprise return that comes from new information.
 The unexpected return is the only part that moves prices day to day.
-The expected return is is what the investor thought they would earn on average.
+The expected return is what the investor thought they would earn on average.

 The unexpected return decomposes as: